incoming-inc/android-template-app/upgrade-instructions.md

 No breaking API changes are introduced in this release.

-The new optional audience segmentation feature requires some configuration to enable it, as described [here](segmentation.html).

 ## Android Studio/Gradle

 Set the Push Video SDK version to 1.9.11 in the dependencies section of `build.gradle`. e.g.